 Although this sounds like cold comfort if you’re facing a recession, small business owners have an advantage because of the nimbleness that comes with being small.

-Secondly, small businesses are more likely to have the benefit of transparency, and this becomes an asset in a downturn.
+Secondly, the smaller the business, the less bureaucracy and the better the chance that everyone knows everyone else.
+This makes small businesses more likely to have the advantage of transparency, which becomes an asset in a downturn.

-I believe it is critical for business owners to be open and frank with their employees, and this should begin long before times get tough.
+I believe it is critical for business owners to be open and frank with their employees.
+(Of course, this should begin long before times get tough.)

 The more transparent leaders can be with their team, the more likely those employees will feel trusting and informed.
-You should value candor over comfort.
+Value candor over comfort.

-With a culture of transparency, you are more likely to have employees volunteer to accept new roles or change responsibilities if the company needs it.
+With a culture of transparency, you are more likely to have employees volunteer to accept new roles or change responsibilities if the company needs it during difficult times.

-If you do have to close stores or lay off people, it’s best if they can see it coming and understand the rationale behind it.
+If you do have to close stores or lay off people, it’s best if they can see it coming and understand the rationale behind it, rather than feeling blindsided.
 Should it come to this, you may have employees choose to leave and go on unemployment if that seems like the best option for them.

 A downturn can be a time of growth — with the right strategy

-I don’t want to pretend that anyone ever hopes for a recession or dreams about a depression, but trying times call forth fortitude, initiative, innovation, and teamwork like nothing else.
+I don’t want to pretend that anyone ever hopes for a recession or dreams about a depression, but trying times call for fortitude, initiative, innovation, and teamwork like nothing else.